vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^16]: This is called the solar constant [^4], and will appear again in Chapter 10 and Chapter
 13.

-[^17]: An imbalance would mean energy is ac- cumulating or being lost, leading to warm- ing or cooling.
-Even under present condi- tions, the balance is good to within 1 $W/m^2$.
+[^17]: An imbalance would mean energy is accumulating or being lost, leading to warming or cooling.
+Even under present conditions, the balance is good to within 1 $W/m^2$.
 T4
 0.707 x 1360 $W/m^2$
 =